isabella232/offer-decisioning.en/help/get-started/using/starting-offer-decisioning.md

     ![](assets/push_sample.png)

 * Offer decisioning also helps you enhance your customers' experience when contacting your support team.
-Offer Deicisoning APIs allow you to display in your call center agents' portal information about the customer's reddemed and next best offers.
+Offer Decisioning APIs allow you to display in your call center agents' portal information about the customer's redeemed and next best offers.

     ![](assets/call-center.png)